A complete guide to the beagle

 Ears and Eyes: These dogs have hazel or brown eyes, fairly large in size and circular in shape, with a pleading look.
 The breed has distinctive ears, which are soft and large with round tips that flop down over the dog's cheeks.

 Tail: This breed displays a narrow, whip-like tail that is carried upright.
 Beagle breeders note that these dogs never carry their tails curled over their backs.

 The beagle is a very friendly companion and has a gentle disposition, both with humans and with other dogs.
-As with the dachshund, it’s best to exercise caution when unleashing a beagle in public, as they tend to forget their obedience training and ignore commands when they’re on the loose.
+As with the dachshund, it's best to exercise caution when unleashing this dog in public, as they tend to forget their obedience training and ignore commands when they're on the loose.
 These dogs are natural hunters and love the thrill of the chase, so expect them to run after squirrels, birds and most anything else they encounter.